On line registration closes Thursday, June 19 at 5:00 pm.!

 DRAFTING RULES: You must maintain a distance of three bike lengths from the bike in front of you!
 You may not be closer than this distance for any period exceeding 15 seconds.
 If you are, you will be assessed a TWO minutepenalty for each successive violation.
 Riding alongside another biker will also result in a 2 minute penalty.

 WARNING!
 Pack Riding/Drafting is a Serious Violation of the Rules of the Event!You can file an official complaint regarding "drafters" by noting their race number(s)!
 A competitor who has three "drafting reports" filed against him/her will receive a two minute penalty for each infraction.

-RUN: The run course of 2.5 miles is out and back on Route 41/Gypsy Trail Road.
-The turn of the run (1.5 mi.) is at Mt.
-Nimham Court where a water table is located.
+RUN: The run course of 2.5 miles is out and back on Route 41/Gypsy Trail Road (from transition area to intersection of Routes 301 & 41).

 CONE DIRECTIONAL SYSTEM: All turns on the bike course are clearly marked with directional signs and a row of cones.
 Do not expect marshals and/or police personnel to point you in the right direction.

 WATER STATIONS: There will be two water stops on the run:

 - turn of the run (1.25 miles from transition).

 POST-RACE: Award winners must be present at the post-race awards ceremony to claim their prize.